metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Wed 21 Jun 2017 11:36:24 BST
 - need to get to 100 today if possible.
 - got to 90 so far, but power outage is the problem.
 Laptop battery is low ...

+## Thu 22 Jun 2017 14:00:59 BST
+- didn't think I'd get time today, but now have 2.5 hours or so.
+Got to 93 edits yesterday.
+Today should be around 120.
+- reached around 117/135.
+Feeling ok the argument I think.